 Ancestor Terriers From Scotland

 Due to the industrial revolution & boom of the mid 19th century, mills began popping up in Yorkshire, England.
-As a result, a flood of workers from Scotland migrated to northern England in search of new opportunity.
+As a result, a flood of new workers from Scotland migrated to northern England in search of new opportunity.

-The Debut & Name
+The Debut & Name of Yorkies

 It wasn’t until 1861 that the Yorkshire Terrier made it’s debut to the world at a bench show.
 When they were first introduced, they were called the “Broken-haired Scotch Terrier” due to their Scottish origins and silky textured coat.

 For nearly a decade they were called that name.
 Others also called them the “Rough Coated Toy Terrier” or the “Broken Haired Toy Terrier.”